--- What is sin? ---

-What is sin?
-Sin might be thought of as a terrible addiction which afflicts all of humanity.
-As with all addictions, the first step is recognizing the problem.
-Because of the temporary damage caused by satan and our first parents, we are all born with an inclination toward doing the wrong thing.
-(Gen_6:5 ; Ps_51:5) Our Father is watching, however, to see who wants to do right.
-(2_Chron_16:9a) If he sees that inclination in any person, He directs them to the teachings of his Son and Messiah.
-(Joh_6:44a) It then becomes very important how we react to those teachings of Christ Jesus.
+Sin might be thought of as a terrible addiction afflicting every human alive.
+As with all addictions, the first step in the cure is recognizing the problem.
+Because of the temporary but overwhelming damage caused by Satan, as he manipulated our first parents to cause them and us all great harm; (Gen 3:1-5) we are all born from those sinful parents with an inclination toward doing the wrong thing; and, under their condemnation of death, (Gen 2:17) living surviving in the world their sin created [distorted].
+(Gen 6:5 ; Ps 51:5) Our loving heavenly Father is watching, (2 Chron 16:9a) however, looking for each of us who recognize from Creation his existence (Rom 1:18-32) and want to get better and do right.
+When he sees that inclination to righteousness in any person, He draws them to his provision for life through their faith in the teachings of his Son and Messiah.
+(John 6:44a) If you are one being directed to Christ by our Heavenly Father, it is very important how you respond to those teachings brought by Jesus.
+(John 15:14-16; John 18:37)

-Please clearly understand this, and do not be deluded: If you are living a lifestyle that is condemned in the Bible, and you are able to persuade every man and woman alive to approve your way of life, their approval will have no merit.
+Please clearly understand this, and do not be deluded: If you are living a lifestyle that is condemned in the Bible, and you are able to persuade every man and woman alive to approve your way of life, their approval has no merit.
 If you unrepentantly practice behavior condemned by God, you will be held accountable.
 Also, be cautious not to presume to judge which of the sins defined by the Bible are greater.
 If we have defined greater and lesser sins, it is probably our own we have deemed less wicked.
 Here are some examples of what the Bible makes clear is unacceptable for all who desire to follow Christ.
-Abandoning such behavior is showing love for others, and will provide happiness (Matthew 5:3) in obedience to our Creator:
+Abandoning such behavior is showing love for others, and, Jesus promised, it will provide you happiness (John 15:11; Matthew 5:3) in obedience to יהוה:

 1 Corinthians 6:9-11 NWT: 9 What!
 Do you not know that unrighteous persons will not inherit God's kingdom?
 Do not be misled.
 Neither fornicators, nor idolaters, nor adulterers, nor men kept for unnatural purposes, nor men who lie with men, 10 nor thieves, nor greedy persons, nor drunkards, nor revilers, nor extortioners will inherit God's kingdom.
 11 And yet that is what some of you were.
 But you have been washed clean, but you have been sanctified, but you have been declared righteous in the name of our Lord Jesus Christ and with the spirit of our God.

-Note the Bible says that is what some of Christ's followers "were", implying they had changed.
-The Bible teaches you can not practice such things, if you want to become God's friend; And thereby accept the gift of eternal life.
-Please note some additional teachings of the Bible:
+Note the Bible says that is what some of Christ's followers "were," implying they had changed.
+The Bible teaches you can not practice such things if you want to become God's friend; and thereby accept his gift of eternal life.
+Don't you see what that accomplishes: By unreservedly following Christ, you prove you are a person who can be trusted not to destroy paradise all over again...
+Please note some additional teachings of the Bible about being Christian:

 1 Timothy 1:5-7 & 1:8-11 & 1:12-13 & 1:14-16 CEV: (5) You must teach people to have genuine love, as well as a good conscience and true faith.
 (6) There are some who have given up these for nothing but empty talk.
 (7) They want to be teachers of the Law of Moses.
 But they don't know what they are talking about, even though they think they do.
 (8) We know that the Law is good, if it is used in the right way.
 (9) We also understand that it wasn't given to control people who please God, but to control lawbreakers, criminals, godless people, and sinners.
 It is for wicked and evil people, and for murderers, who would even kill their own parents.
 (10) The Law was written for people who are sexual perverts or who live as homosexuals or are kidnappers or liars or won't tell the truth in court.
 It is for anything else that opposes the correct teaching (11) of the good news that the glorious and wonderful God has given me.
 (12) I thank Christ Jesus our Lord.
 He has given me the strength for my work because he knew that he could trust me.
 (13) I used to say terrible and insulting things about him, and I was cruel.
 But he had mercy on me because I didn't know what I was doing, and I had not yet put my faith in him.
 (14) Christ Jesus our Lord was very kind to me.
 He has greatly blessed my life with faith and love just like his own.
 (15) "Christ Jesus came into the world to save sinners."
 This saying is true, and it can be trusted.
 I was the worst sinner of all!
 (16) But since I was worse than anyone else, God had mercy on me and let me be an example of the endless patience of Christ Jesus.
 He did this so that others would put their faith in Christ and have eternal life.

 Remember: It was Paul who wrote the above words.
-When he said he had previously been a hateful and insolent man, he was talking about the period of his life during which he faithfully kept the Jewish Law Code.
-(Philippians 3:4-6) Even perfect laws given by God can not make one righteous; And certainly, rules made up by men can never do so.
-[Be careful of people who want to produce teachings (claiming them to be new spiritual food) beyond what the Bible specifically teaches.
+When he said he had previously been a hateful and insolent man, he was talking about the period of his life during which he religiously kept the Jewish Law Code.
+(Philippians 3:4-6) His life thus demonstrates how even perfect laws given by God can not make one righteous; and so certainly, rules made up by men can never do so.
+[Avoid people who want to produce teachings (claiming them to be new spiritual food) beyond what the Bible specifically teaches.
 (1 Corinthians 4:6) Such people are trying to sperate you from Christ and bring you under the yoke of "their" law.
-(Galatians 5:4)] To help us better understand sin in light of Paul's statement about his being forgiven for his sin, we might define sin loosely into two categories: Willful sin, and ignorant sin.
+(Galatians 5:4)] To help us better understand sin in light of Paul's statement about his being forgiven for his sin, we might define sin into two categories: Willful sin, and ignorant sin.
 If we don't know what we should do about some matter, we are ignorant and God makes concession for our ignorance [as in Paul's case mentioned above].
-We can not, however, be friends of Jehovah if we are ignorant.
-That is what knowledge of truth grants us, the ability to become friends with our Creator.
-(James 2:23) Can you imagine anything more wonderful than being an intimate friend of Almighty God?
+Paul could not [and we can not], however, be friends of יהוה as long as he remained ignorant. [יהוה is God's Hebrew Bible Name.]
+Christ had to awaken Paul...
+That is what knowledge of the truth contained in Christ's words grants each of us, the knowledge bringing ability to become friends with our Creator.
+(James 2:23; John 15:11-16) Can you imagine anything more wonderful than being an intimate friend of Almighty God?
 Knowledge of truth also makes us responsible for our actions: It makes us responsible to be obedient.
-(1 John 5:3) We become obedient out of love for our Grand Creator, however, not half-hearted obedience forced by law.
+(1 John 5:3) We become obedient out of love for our Grand Creator, however, very different from half-hearted obedience forced by law.
 Knowledge and appreciation of that truth is the gift of life!
 We must strive not to judge anyone beyond our own selves.
 (Romans 2:14-16) When anyone knowingly goes against scripture to claim acceptability before God for their actions, they become responsible.
-(John 15:22) The Bible teaches behavior that is pleasing, and warns about some which is unacceptable to God:
+(John 15:22) The Bible teaches about behavior that is pleasing to God, and warns about some that is unacceptable:

 1 John 4:14-21 CEV: (14) God sent his Son to be the Savior of the world.
 We saw his Son and are now telling others about him.
 (15) God stays one with everyone who openly says that Jesus is the Son of God.
 That's how we stay one with God (16) and are sure that God loves us.
 God is love.
 If we keep on loving others, we will stay one in our hearts with God, and he will stay one with us.
 (17) If we truly love others and live as Christ did in this world, we won't be worried about the day of judgment.
 (18) A real love for others will chase those worries away.
 The thought of being punished is what makes us afraid.
 It shows that we have not really learned to love.
 (19) We love because God loved us first.
 (20) But if we say we love God and don't love each other, we are liars.
 We cannot see God.
 So how can we love God, if we don't love the people we can see?
 (21) The commandment that God has given us is: "Love God and love each other!"